 Parents have rights and obligations to children they bring into our growing world.
 Attending school functions, teaching children responsibility, nourishing and clothing children are important, taking both parents’ input and finances.
 Sometimes, two people cannot make their own relationships work but have the best interests of children in mind.
 Those wanting excellent representation in custody matters should consider Emy Cordano.

 A Sandy child custody attorney with family law experience, Emy knows every possible custody scenario and works to find best-case scenarios for men and women wanting their fair share of parenting time and overnight stays.
 Although many believe males are plagued by an unfavorable family court system, Emy can tell you that both parents have equal rights and an equal shot in court.

-State laws, parents’ housing and work situations, and of course best interests of kids will always go into final determination of where children will land.
-Emy will build fact-filled case to back petitioner’s request for either custody arrangement.
+State laws, parents’ housing, and work situations, and of course the best interests of kids will always go into the final determination of where children will land.
+Emy will build a fact-filled case to back petitioner’s request for either custody arrangement.

 For an initial consultation regarding your custody case, contact Emy via phone or email, or visit her office to schedule your meeting.